Tobacco company rebukes Malawi child labor claims | DW | 01.11.2019

-A tobacco company defended its policies preventing child labor on Friday, following claims that its farmers were forced to use their children to work on farms in Malawi.
+A tobacco company defended its policies preventing child labor on Friday, after claims that its farmers were forced to use their children to work on farms in Malawi.

-In a statement, British American Tobacco (BAT), the accused company, said it takes the issue of child labor "extremely seriously" and added the company "strongly agrees that children must never be exploited, exposed to danger or denied an education."
+In a statement, British American Tobacco (BAT), the accused company, said it took the issue of child labor "extremely seriously."
+The company added that it "strongly agrees that children must never be exploited, exposed to danger or denied an education."

 Read more: Human Rights Watch accuses Nigeria of abusing children's rights